On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Singular sequences for central configurations and coloring rules

-\begin{definition}[Normalized central configuration] A normalized central configuration is a solution $\mathcal{Q}=(\mathcal{Z},\mathcal{W})$ of (\ref{equ:complexcc}).
-A real normalized central configuration is a normalized central configuration such that $z_n={\overline{w}}_n$ for any $n=1,2,\cdots,N$. \end{definition} Definition \ref{normalizedcentralconfiguration} of a real normalized central configuration coincides with Definition \ref{positivenormalizedcentralconfiguration}.
+\begin{definition} A \emph{complex normalized} central configuration of the planar $N$-vortex problem is a solution of (\ref{equ:complexcc}).
+A \emph{real normalized} central configuration of the planar $N$-vortex problem is a complex normalized central configuration satisfying $z_n={\overline{w}}_n$ for any $n=1, \ldots, N$. \end{definition}

-\begin{definition} We will use the name ``distance" for the $r_{jk}=\sqrt{z_{jk}{w_{jk}}}$.
-We will use the name $z$-separation (respectively $w$-separation) for the $z_{jk}$'s (respectively the $w_{jk}$'s) in the complex plane. \end{definition}